chapel-lang/chapel/doc/rst/developer/bestPractices/Deprecation.rst

    writeln(f.newName); // Should be 33

-While this strategy enables positional initialization calls to continue to work without adjustment, it does break named initialization calls, e.g ``new Foo(oldName=30)``.
+While this strategy enables positional initialization calls to continue to work without adjustment, it does still break named initialization calls, e.g ``new Foo(oldName=30)``.
 The only solution for this is to add an initializer overload with the old name that will generate a deprecation warning.
 However, without support for opting in to maintaining the default initializer (which is planned